curv3d/curv/docs/Shape_Atlas.rst

 In most cases, the user just wants to let the implementation choose an SDF that is fast to compute and fast to render.

-However, there are some Distance Field Shape Operations (see section 3) that construct a shape based on the SDF of an input shape.
+However, there are Distance Field Operations (see section 4) that construct a shape based on the SDF of an input shape.
 These operations are too useful to leave out.
 For this reason, we document the class of SDF created by each shape operation.